RicinApp/Ricin/README.md

 ```

 ### Compiling Ricin client
 Now that you just cloned the repository from GitHub, you will surely want to compile the application.
-It's super-simple to do as it only takes 4 lines!
+It's super-simple to do as it only takes 1 line!

 ```bash
 make ricin